Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 ![field of view](image/field_of_view.png)

-The normaized dievice size can be transformed to a size in view space like this:
+The normalized device size can be transformed to a size in view space like this:

     aspect = w / h
     tanFov = tan( fov_y * 0.5 );